nnao45/pexpo/README.md

 - Check the syntax on the ping-list(# is comment out, ignoring blank line, using tab is ok, no description is ok...).

 ## Release note
+- version 1.20...Wow!!:heart_eyes:Adding "HTTP PING"!!
+  - -H, http_ping -S https_ping.
+Using Both, Sending Both with not error.
+  - Accompanied by the http ping implementation, little change variavle, channel.
+There is no change in ICMP behavior.
 - version 1.10...Too little additinal change under line, There is no change in Basic behavior.
   - Print version.
   - Readability up(not using global variable).